The cognitive science laboratory

 • Waisman, R. (2017).
 Moving the participant pool online: Reliable and efficient decision-making research (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Brian Hauri completed an Undergraduate Student Research Award award in 2009, his Honours thesis in 2010 on unconscious decision making, and his MA in 2013 on symmetry and pattern processing.
-He went on to travel the world and teach surfing in the Canary Islands.
+Brian Hauri completed an Undergraduate Research Award (URA) award in 2009, his Honours Thesis in 2010 on unconscious decision making, and his MA in 2013 on symmetry and pattern processing.

 • Hauri, B. (2013).
-A quantitative analysis of symmetry, fluency, and pattern preference (Masters dissertation).
+A quantitative analysis of symmetry, fluency, and pattern preference (Master’s dissertation).
 University of Manitoba, Winnipeg, Manitoba.

 • Hauri, B. (2010).
 Unconscious decision making: A novel approach using expected utility theory (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.